Cornelius-Figgle/ROSA/README.md

 An emotional smart assistant that doesn't listen to you

-*If you wish to install the binaries (executables) instead of the source, [see here](https://github.com/cornelius-figgle/ROSA/releases)*
+*If you wish to install the Windows binaries (executables) instead of the source, [see here](https://github.com/cornelius-figgle/ROSA/releases)*

+*If you wish to build the Windows binaries (executables), [see here](https://github.com/Cornelius-Figgle/ROSA/blob/main/docs/BUILDING.md)*

 <br>